-As we emerge on the other side of this pandemic, we must all be prepared for the 'new normal' of the events industry and how our events may take shape going forward.
-It is imperative that venues move with these changing times and undertake several changes to ensure they are as prepared as possible for when their hallways are once again filled with the buzz of delegates!
+As we begin to emerge on the other side of this pandemic, we must all be prepared for the 'new normal' of the events industry and how our events may take shape going forward.

 To help get you started, we've prepared a checklist of 5 essential things venues should do in order to set themselves up for success in the new events landscape, in order to keep themselves and their delegates safe and continue to generate revenue.